This procedure is intended to allow

 Outside the opening hours of the Main Reception, the remaining visitor cards can be collected from the security guard on duty at Entrance B.

-If the event takes place on the Prévessin site, the club member must go to the Reception of the building 33 first to collect his visitor card and then go to the Prévessin site.
+If the event takes place on the Prévessin site, club members must go to the Reception of the building 33 first to collect their visitor card(s) and then go to the Prévessin site.

 Access to CERN takes place exclusively via the Entrance B of the Meyrin site or via the Main Entrance to the Prévessin site, on the day indicated in the confirmation.